Criminal Lawyers Sydney

 - The right to remain silent (with the exception of providing your name and address and in motor vehicle accidents, identify the driver of the vehicle)

-- The right to contact a lawyer and/or have them present during questioning and whilst undergoing preliminary investigations into the alleged crime;
+- Contact a lawyer and/or have them present during questioning and whilst undergoing preliminary investigations into the alleged crime;

-- The right to an interpreter if English is not your primary language; and
+- To have an interpreter present if English is not your primary language; and

 - If reasonably required or requested, the right to seek medical attention.